billp/TermiNetwork/README.md

     }
 }
 ```
-In your helper funcs section you need to define your model class along with **SNSuccessCallback** which determines the type of the response data that is returned.
+In your helper funcs section you need to define your model class along with **SNSuccessCallback** that determines the type of the response data which is being returned.
 Serialization takes place automatically.

 5. Finally use your helper functions anywhere in your project
 ```swift